Cosmological viability of anisotropic inflation in Thurston spacetimes: Thurston spacetimes

 \textbf{Thurston-Perelman’s geometrization theorem}:

-This theorem defines an ordering within the set of geometries and concludes that any maximal, simply connected, three-dimensional geometry X that admits a compact quotient is equivalent to one of the eight geometries described in the conjecture \cite{awwad2024large}.\\ We address the spacetimes developed in \cite{awwad2024large} under the framework of Thurston-Perelman's geometrization theorem, that presents spacetime metrics with large scale anisotropy in the spatial sections of the metric.
+This theorem defines an ordering within the set of geometries and concludes that any maximal, simply connected, three-dimensional geometry X that admits a compact quotient is equivalent to one of the eight geometries described in the conjecture (\cite{awwad2024large}).

+We address the spacetimes developed in \cite{awwad2024large} under the framework of Thurston-Perelman's geometrisation theorem, which presents spacetime metrics with large-scale anisotropies in the spatial sections of the metric.
 Given below are the eight model Thurston geometries :

 A general and explicit metric representation of the Thurston spacetimes is given by :